snoidetx/snoidetx.github.io/index.md

 # Co-curricular Activities and Volunteer Experiences
 ## NUS Mathematics Society, Publicity Director (May 2021 - Present)
+-	Managed all publicity matters of NUS Mathematics Society to increase its uptake and improve its impact in order to benefit student community
+-	Publicised NUS Mathematics Society in Orientation Camp and Student Life Fair via multiple social media platforms that recruited and retained around 120 members in total
+-	Bridged communication on career information between around 1500 students, school departments and companies

 ## Peer Mentorship Programme, Chairperson (Nov 2018 - Aug 2019)
 - Organised and chaired Peer Mentorship Programme to tutor disadvantaged children at Kebun Baru Community Centre
 - Conducted mentoring sessions and facilitated talent development workshops for 50 children